bokkypoobah/TheSausages/README.md

 <hr />

-##### "draw a delicatessen serving only sausages with the words "GM" and "PP" embossed on the skins"
+##### "draw a delicatessen serving only sausages with the words 'GM' and 'PP' embossed on the skins"

 <kbd><img src="images/sausage_21.jpg" /></kbd>